 Reports: Lab reports are due at the end of the laboratory period, unless specified otherwise.
-Reports for on-line laboratories are due at the beginning of discussion section on the days specified in the Course Calendar at the end of this document.
+Reports for on-line laboratories are due at the beginning of the first discussion section of the week following the assignment.

 RESOURCES

 Numerous resources are available to assist you with either this course in particular or college life in general.
 It is up to you to take advantage of these resources to ensure your success both in this course and at UW-Madison.